OAuth authorization server for MCP servers

 Access control settings:

-- Allow dynamic client registration Recommended — Enables MCP clients to register automatically without manual approval.
-For security reasons, Scalekit ensures that any client that registers via DCR has to implement PKCE-based OAuth 2.1 flow.
+- Allow dynamic client registration — Enables MCP clients to register automatically without manual approval.
+For security reasons, Scalekit ensures that any client that registers via DCR has to implement PKCE-based OAuth 2.1 flow to prevent authorization code interception attacks.

 Token configuration: